Exam Study Resources for AZ-120 Planning and Administering Microsoft Azure for SAP Workloads

 I thought it would be useful to post this for the benefit of SAP Technical Architects/Basis Administrators as written in my earlier article SAP Expert Role Guide to Microsoft Azure Skills and Certification.

-First, lets understand the criteria of the exam as released by Microsoft on 30/12/2019 (I will post updates on this as it comes out of beta):
+First, lets understand the criteria of the exam as released by Microsoft on 21-Feb-20.

 It is pretty self-explanatory, and it is recommended for people to undertake AZ-103: Azure Administrator or AZ-300: Microsoft Azure Architect Technologies or AZ-301: Microsoft Azure Architect Design.
 You have to pass both AZ-300 and AZ-301 to achieve the credential Microsoft Certified: Azure Solutions Architect Expert.
 For example, I took both AZ-300 and AZ-301 but did not take the AZ-103.
 I will not provide any information on these exams as there are already plenty of articles online.